marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 CoAP requests and responses do not include the same options.
 Compression Rules may reflect this asymmetry by using the DI.

 The following sections present how SCHC compresses some specific CoAP options.
+Unless otherwise indicated, the referred CoAP options are specified in {{RFC7252}}.

 If the use of an additional CoAP option is later introduced, the SCHC Rules MAY be updated, in which case a new FID description MUST be assigned to perform the compression of the CoAP option.
 Otherwise, if no Rule describes that CoAP option, SCHC compression is not achieved, and SCHC sends the CoAP header without compression.